Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: splittings of non-abelian MTS/MHS and strictification

 \subsubsection{Projective varieties}

-In \cite[Theorems \ref{mhs-mhsmal} and \ref{mhs-mtsmal}]{mhs}, explicit $\SL_2$ splittings were given for the mixed Hodge and mixed twistor structures on a connected compact K\"ahler manifold $X$.
-Since any MHS or MTS has many possible $\SL_2$-splittings, it is natural to ask whether those of \cite{mhs} are the same as the canonical splittings of Corollary \ref{allsplit}.
+In Theorems \ref{mhsmal} and \ref{mtsmal}, explicit $\SL_2$ splittings were given for the mixed Hodge and mixed twistor structures on a connected compact K\"ahler manifold $X$.
+Since any MHS or MTS has many possible $\SL_2$-splittings, it is natural to ask whether the explicit splittings are the same as the canonical splittings of Corollary \ref{allsplit}.
 Apparently miraculously, the answer is yes:

 \begin{theorem} The quasi-isomorphisms